Atomic Art

 Richard Misrach, Bomb, Destroyed Vehicles, and Lone Rock, 1987

-The progress in color photography made incredible photos of horrific events possible.
+The progress in colour photography made incredible photos of horrific events possible.
 The bomb became a thing of beauty, awful and awesome.
 The Washington Post didn't think the real photos of the hydrogen test of Castle Bravo were impressive enough in its article for the 70th anniversary and used a photo of a 1970s French test at Moruroa, French Polynesia, instead.

 The last nuclear tests there were run in 1995 and 1995, the atolls are in danger of collapsing and guarded by the French military.